frozenproof/nckh2_real_2.0/README.md

 ```

 # But now it's different !
-We are using Express with Pug and create a different independent system with the previously built template react app from Next.js.
+We are using Express , which actually use a very complicated system .
+Lessons learned : never attempt to use Nextjs template , because the integration alone took like a month and it doesn't scale well.

 ```